iamvickyav/student-to-software-developer/README.md

 **Mode** - Live online training preferably in Zoom/Google Meet **Total Duration** - 12 hours

 Topics will be covered in multiple sessions.
 Each session may extend for an hour or two.
-To avoid conflict with our regular job schedule, we will try to keep the sessions mostly on Saturday & Sundays
+To avoid conflicts with our regular job schedule, we will try to keep the sessions mostly on Saturday & Sundays

 ---